solo244/website_kvd/README.md

 - Yarn
 - Update Grunt to Gulp

-### Working on for v1.2
+### Version 1.2
-- [ ] Optimise font use - All inline svg (svg instead of iconfont)
+- Added ITS-United project
-- [ ] Added ITS-United project
+- Progressive images with Imaginemin
-- [x] Progressive images with Imaginemin
+- Change path var in pug instead of replace in gulp
-- [x] Change path var in pug instead of replace in gulp
+- Lazyload images on design page
-- [x] Lazyload images on design page
+- Refactor and clean up all css
-- [x] Refactor and clean up all css
+- Refactor and clean up all js

-- [x] Refactor and clean up all js
+### Todo for v1.3

-### Planned for v1.3
+- [ ] When switching projects, the animation is "spotty"
-- When switching projects, the animation is "spotty"
+- [ ] Reload Github stats via alt source
-- Reload Github stats via alt source
+- [ ] Add update block on homepage
-- Add update block on homepage
+- [ ] In between overview on tutorials page

-- In between overview on tutorials page
+### Planned for v1.4